Follow this lemon possets recipe for an amazing, easy and quick dessert.

 It's served in individual glasses with fresh fruit like raspberries, blueberries and chopped peaches.

-Do you have an easy and quick dessert recipe in your recipe book?
+Do you have an easy and quick dessert recipe like this easy no-bake cheesecake with peaches in your recipe book?
 If you're a fun of citrus flavor, then you will fall in love with these lemon possets (a.k.a. lemon pots).

 I call them lemon possets because the basic recipe uses lemon juice and lemon zest but I usually make them with a combination of lemons and limes for an even more interesting result.

 These possets make for a very easy and quick dessert (you'll be amazed by how little effort they require), they're also very easy to serve because they're made in individual serving glasses (or bowls) and they taste so good that everyone who will try them will certainly ask you for the recipe.